 “I always was a better pilot than you were…”

 He looked up to the clear sky; it was still snowing.
 He smiled.
 It was a beautiful night to fly.
-Quiet, and silent, except for the sound of bells he could hear in the distance.
+A quiet, and silent night, except for the sound of bells he could hear in the distance.
 He wondered where it could be coming from, then dismissed the thought right away, and walked towards the stable with his wife.

 Accepting Nick’s proposition to take over after his retirement was certainly the best decision he had ever made.